steffen-klein/Hackintosh-Z490-Aorus-Master-10900K/README.md

 # Hackintosh-Z490-Aorus-Master-10900K

-This is a repository of my EFI folder for my Hackintosh.
-Details on the used hardware is listed below.
+This is a repository of the EFI folder for my Hackintosh.
+Details on the used hardware are listed below.
 The installation is completely based on OpenCore and I basically followed the excellent guide from [Dortania](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html) for Comet Lake CPUs.

 ## Credits